I Am Not Giving My Kids Everything

 I’ll admit that at times it isn’t easy.
 I want to make them happy ALL THE TIME.
 But I know that isn’t realistic, or, dare I say, healthy.
 It has opened wonderful conversations with my older children about living within your means and the concept of credit card debt.
 I also make it a point to tell my kids when I really want something but am not getting it.
 I think sometimes they believe that I just buy myself everything I want, you know like groceries.

 As I watch the friends of my children get things at increasingly younger ages, I wonder where it goes from there.
-If you get an iPhone when you are 7, what are you getting when you are 10, or 15?
+If you get your own cell phone when you are 7, what are you getting when you are 10, or 15?
 What is there to look forward to if you have already gotten it all before you are out of elementary school?
 Isn’t there a benefit to wanting something and having to wait for it?
 Isn’t there a life lesson to be learned in wanting something and not getting it?